 If that sounds good to you, cool.
 Kick back and watch your credit score rise as the reward dollars roll in passively.
 If you want, you can even sign up for a free account with Credit Karma so you can check up on your credit score any time you want.
-When you do so through our link, we’ll earn a small commission (thanks!).

 Note: We are not professional financial advisors.
 We’re just a couple of bloggers honestly sharing what has worked for us.
 Check out our Disclosures page for more information.